 Monitoring Capability in Serverless360

-Serverless360 helps the enterprises and offers an out of the box monitoring solution that assists the administrators to monitor the distributed azure services from different subscriptions and different tenant.
+Serverless360 helps enterprises by providing an out-of-the-box monitoring solution that enables administrators to monitor distributed azure services from different subscriptions and tenants.

-Consider if the user needs a health report every two hours, they can create a status monitor and define the hours and notification channels.
-The status monitor can be configured to automate the daily health check by configuring the required hours.
+If a user requires a health report every two hours, they can set up a status report and specify the hours and notification channels.
+By configuring the required hours, the status report can be configured to automate the daily health check.

-Data Monitor is a Performance monitor that offers an extensive set of metrics for every azure resource with which the performance, latency and memory consumptions can be monitored and alerted when there is a violation.
-Below are certain monitoring options that can be done with the help of a Data monitor.
+Performance monitor that offers an extensive set of metrics for every azure resource with which the performance, latency and memory consumptions can be monitored and alerted when there is a violation.

 Using Serverless360 user can manage and monitor the multiple subscriptions across tenants in a single place and it also offers